jylisadoney/is-204/README.md

-# POLS 235 library session
+# IS 204 library session

-Jekyll repository for the "POLS 235 library session" at the University of Idaho Library.
+Jekyll repository for the "IS 204 library session" at the University of Idaho Library.

 <link to repository>
 <!--